 Outlook for the Week of April 28th (Weekend Update)

 Sectors to Watch:

-- Energy (XLE) remains a leader, but has picked up some volatility short term and is in a consolidation period.
+- Energy (XLE) remains a leader, but it is looking ready to stall or pause short term.
 Be cautious and adjust your stops according to your time horizon.
+A test could create an opportunity to add to positions.
 Technically overbought, but watching and managing the stops.
-Crude is moving higher on worries again and could give some upside to the stocks as we start the trading week.

 Pattern Trading Setup:

 - Hit plenty of stops on trading Friday.
 I am of the opinion to watch Monday and see how the sentiment returns from the weekend.
 The futures are pointing to the upside slightly, but willing to see how it unfolds for now.
 Always willing to be patient during periods of uncertainty.

 - SCO – entry $27.75. bottom reversal.
 Oil is struggling to maintain support.
 Trade lower.
 ONLY ETF Model post.
 Gap Open and passed on the trade.

 - YUM – entry$78. consolidation breakout.
 Positive news impacting the short term momentum.